Drice27149/bplusTree/log.md

 * Internal node's children is internal node or leaf node
 * The number of children: [ceil(M/2), M]
 * each leaf hold a set of pointer to records

+2020.11.27 19:29~

+* Trying to figure out the relationship between key and node